hyrmn/gecho/README.md

 ## Running

+By default, the server will listen on port 7.
+You can override this via either an environment variable or command-line switch.

 From a command prompt, run the main.go file

 $>go run main.go

 This will start the TCP server listening on port 7.

 You can specify another port using the `-p` switch

 $>go run main.go -p 8080

+Or, set the environment variable `PORT`.
+In Powershell, you would run

+$>$env:PORT = 7000
+$>go run main.go

+This will start the TCP server on port 7000

 Note, if you are on Windows, you will be prompted to allow network access.
 Select yes.